NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_ADS_PI.md

 confirm whether the advertiser's page name, URL, and unique identifier can be retrieved.

--   **Yes, through the GUI**
+-   Yes, through the GUI

--   **Yes, through the API**
+-   Yes, through the API

--   No
+-   **No**

-Advertisers are identified by their Page IDs and Page Names, which can be used to identify them on Meta's platforms.
-However, no direct link is provided.
+Pinterest does not provide a public API that offers systematic access to an ad repository or the ability to extract advertising content data for broad research purposes, so this question is not applicable in this context.

 **OC10: Does the platform provide data on the funders who paid for ads?**